432 Park Avenue: Early progress

+Sales launch and completion

-Also in March, sales officially launched from an office at the nearby General Motors Building, with units being listed at between $20 million to $82.5 million apiece.
+Also in March, sales officially launched with units being listed at between $20 million to $82.5 million apiece.
 At the time, the developers claimed more than a third of the building's units were already under contract.
+The sales office, located in the nearby General Motors Building at 767 Fifth Avenue, had a lobby, displays of Macklowe's earlier projects, and models of rooms at 432 Park Avenue.
 To assist with marketing, Macklowe spent $1 million on a four-minute film that would air exclusively in the sales center.
 The film, directed by Danny Forster and filmed at Silvercup Studios, follows a young woman leaving her English country house in a 1957 Rolls-Royce and taking a Learjet to her new home at 432 Park Avenue.
 The film also featured famed French high-wire artist Philippe Petit dangling from a helicopter, music by Cass Elliot, references to Mies van der Rohe's Barcelona Pavilion and the Pantheon, and depictions of King Kong, Le Corbusier, Al Capone, and Anna May Wong.
+Richard Wallgren—who had previously led sales at another luxury development, 15 Central Park West—was hired as the main broker for 432 Park Avenue's apartments.
+Macklowe also sometimes personally met with potential buyers.

 432 Park Avenue passed the 1,000 ft mark in June 2014.
 The topping out ceremony was held on October 10, 2014, signifying that the building had reached its maximum height.
 432 Park Avenue was nearly completed in January 2015 when work was temporarily halted again after another construction accident.
+That year, Macklowe acquired another property at 36 East 57th Street for demolition.
 In November 2015, Macklowe added a team from brokerage Douglas Elliman to supplement the developer's internal sales team tasked with selling the tower's units.
 By early 2016, several websites reported that 432 Park had been officially completed on December 23, 2015.
+The building had cost about 2500 $/ft2.
+The first residential sale was finalized in December 2016.